 Osteopathic medicine, as practiced in the United States, continues to gain recognition throughout the world.
-The American Osteopathic Association has assigned responsibility for international activities to the Bureau on International Osteopathic Medical Education and Affairs (BIOMEA).
+The American Osteopathic Association has assigned responsibility for international activity to the Bureau of International Osteopathic Medicine (BIOM).
 The Bureau, which was founded in 1998, oversees activities including:

 Monitoring of licensing and registration practices in countries outside of the United States, particularly as it affects osteopathic medical education, and advancing the recognition of American-trained DOs.

-Contact with the World Health Organization (WHO), the Pan American Health Organization (PAHO) and other international health organizations.
+Contact with the World Health Organizationn (WHO), the Pan American Health Organization (PAHO) and other international health organizations.

-An international seminar and poster session at the AOA's annual Osteopathic Medical Conference and Exposition.
+An international seminar and poster session at the AOA's annual Osteopathic Medical Conference and Exposition (OMED).

 Distribution of information on international activities of interest.